Wollaton Hall: Later history

 Nottingham Council opened the hall as a museum in 1926.
 In 2005 it was closed for a two-year refurbishment and re-opened in April 2007.
 The prospect room at the top of the house, and the kitchens in the basement, were opened up for the public to visit, though this must be done on one of the escorted tours.
 The latter can be booked on the day, lasts about an hour, and a small charge is made.

-In 2011, key scenes from the Batman movie The Dark Knight Rises were filmed outside Wollaton Hall.
+In 2011, key scenes from the Batman film The Dark Knight Rises were filmed outside Wollaton Hall.
 The Hall was featured as Wayne Manor.
 The Hall is five miles north of Gotham, Nottinghamshire, through which Gotham City indirectly got its name.

 Gardens

 Wollaton Hall seen from inside the north entrance to the park on Wollaton Road.

 Wollaton Hall Park is Grade II* listed on the Register of Historic Parks and Gardens.

 The Camellia House is a listed building in its own right, as are many other buildings and structures, including a doric temple and Ha-Ha.